 Heat the butter or vegetable oil in a skillet over medium heat.
 Add the diced ham and cook, stirring, until browned.
 Remove the pan and allow to cool.

 In a large bowl combine the cooled ham with the chopped lettuce, onion, radish, pecans, chickpeas, cucumber, tomato, cheese, and parsley; toss to mix well.

 In a jar or container, combine the balsamic vinegar and mustard.
 Gradually whisk in the olive oil and season with salt and pepper to taste.

 Arrange the salad on individual salad plates on a bed of tortilla chips, if desired, with the vinaigrette on the side.

 - To toast the pecans, place a dry skillet over medium heat.
 Add the nuts and cook, stirring and turning constantly, until they are aromatic and lightly browned.
 Take them off the heat and transfer to a plate or container to cool.
-Chop into bite-size pieces.
+Chop into bite-sized pieces.